ugr-sail/sinergym/docs/source/pages/rewards.rst

     env = gym.make('Eplus-discrete-stochastic-mixed-v1', reward=CustomReward)

-For advanced reward functions, we recommend inheriting from our main class, ``LinearReward``, and overriding relevant methods.
-Our reward functions simplify observation processing to extract consumption and comfort violation data, from which absolute penalty values are calculated.
+For advanced reward functions, we recommend inheriting from the main class, ``LinearReward``, and overriding the default methods.

-Weighted reward terms are then calculated from these penalties and summed.
+Pre-defined reward functions simplify observation processing to extract consumption and comfort violation data, from which  penalty values are calculated.
+Weighted reward terms are then computed from these penalties and subsequently added.

 .. image:: /_static/reward_structure.png
   :scale: 70 %
   :alt: Reward steps structure
   :align: center

-By modularizing each of these steps, you can quickly and easily modify specific aspects of the reward to create a new one, as demonstrated with our *exponential function reward version*, for example.

-*More reward functions will be included in the future, so stay tuned!*